fmarmol/workflow/luigi/README.md

 PYTHONPATH=. luigi --module tasks.tasks SaveAllVideoInMongo --workers 3
 ```

-**You can specify the number of workers running in parallele (3 should be enough for small computer's configurations)**
+**You can specify the number of workers running in parallel (3 should be enough for small computer's configurations)**

 ## Monitoring